ietf-wg-gnap/gnap-resource-servers/draft-ietf-gnap-resource-servers.md

 ## Key Proof Validation {#security-key-proof}

-For key-bound access tokens, the proofing method needs to be validated alongside the value of the token itself as described in {{security-token-vaidation}}.
+For key-bound access tokens, the proofing method needs to be validated alongside the value of the token itself as described in {{security-token-validation}}.
 The process of validation is defined by the key proofing method, as described in {{Section 7.3 of GNAP}}.

 If the proofing method is not validated, an attacker could use a compromised token without access to the token's bound key.

+The RS also needs to ensure that the proofing method is appropriate for the key associated with the token, including any choice of algorithm or identifiers.

 The proofing should be validated independently on each request to the RS, particularly as aspects of the call could vary.
 As such, the RS should never cache the results of a proof validation from one message and apply it to a subsequent message.

 ## Token Exfiltration